MFMokbel/EKFiddle2Yara/README.md

 Note-1: Every line that starts with "##" in the [Master Regexes](https://raw.githubusercontent.com/malwareinfosec/EKFiddle/master/Regexes/MasterRegexes.txt) file is a comment, and therefore is ignored.

-Recently (sometime after May 2021), some of the rules have been updated such that they don't follow the aforementioned elements separation logic.
+Recently (sometime after May 2021), some of the rules have been updated such that they don't follow the aforementioned elements' separation logic.
 These changes are specific to rules of the types, Extract-Skimmer (used to be under the SourceCode type) and Extract-Phone (new); these rules are stored in the [/Misc/ExtractionRules.txt](https://raw.githubusercontent.com/malwareinfosec/EKFiddle/master/Misc/ExtractionRules.txt) file.
 These rules used to be stored in the [Master Regexes](https://raw.githubusercontent.com/malwareinfosec/EKFiddle/master/Regexes/MasterRegexes.txt) file.
 The major difference is that the rule's type becomes the rule's name.
 The transpiler accounts for these changes, nonetheless.

 The rule type Extract-CMS has a slightly different logic.
-For example, the rule shown below still honors the '\t' separation between every element, except that this rule contains a digit element in addition to the content match.
+For example, the rule shown below still honours the '\t' separation between every element, except that this rule contains a digit element in addition to the content match.
 This digit (ex., 10) represents the minimum number of occurrences of the content match/regex (ex., "\/wp-content\/") in the payload.

 ```
 Extract-CMS	WordPress	\/wp-content\/	10